 Step 4

 The nationally appointed jury selects the best competition entries.
-Winning schools in selected categories are celebrated at the grand award ceremony and win prizes.
+Model schools in selected categories are celebrated at the grand award ceremony and win prizes.

 Where?
 Why?
 How?